 Next week marks the anniversary of one of the most infamous failures of the Cold War: The Bay of Pigs fiasco.
 Looking back at the events that led up to this black eye for President Kennedy’s administration and US foreign policy, it is clear that an environment of overconfidence and groupthink gave rise to a series of biased, short-sighted decisions that doomed this undertaking almost from the outset.
-And today, depending upon whom you listen to, your ERP initiative could be in the same boat.
+And today, depending on whom you listen to, your ERP initiative could be in the same boat.

 While the likelihood of a catastrophic ERP implementation that disrupts business operations and breaks your supply chain is relatively small, there is nonetheless a good chance that when you finally cross the finish line your solution will fall short of expectations.
 It will either cost more to implement than expected, will cost more to maintain than originally estimated, or will fall short of delivering the promised benefits.
 So, doom-and-gloom notwithstanding, there is no question that the opportunities for failure abound on complex, transformational projects like ERP.
 And since there isn’t a systems integrator out there without a significant blemish on its record, you can’t avoid problems by simply picking the right partner.